jdijt/software-testing---PT_MA2_1/Lab2/final/Triangles-testreport.md

 ### Base Cases

 We tested some of the base cases which exploit the base properties of each shape.
 In addition we checked the `NoTriangle` property that holds when the triangle sides have the form `a + b <= c`.
-It is not possible to draw these triangles.
-This directly implies that triangles with at least one side of `0` or less will be of the class `NoTriangle`.
+It is impossible to draw these triangles.
+This directly implies that triangles with at least one side of `0` or less will be of the class `NoTriangle`, since `a <= b <= c`.

 The base cases can be executed with the following command: